 We Drink Basically The Same Wine As Ancient Romans — And That's Not So Great

 With wine, older usually means better.
-Vintage, our word for "classily aged," comes from the winemaking process.
-Wines from decades ago fetch far higher prices than freshly-made ones.
+"Vintage," our word for "classily aged," comes from the winemaking process.
+Wines from decades ago fetch far higher prices than freshly made ones.
 Wine itself is woven throughout ancient history, from ancient Judeo-Christian rites (hello, Last Supper!) to Egyptian ceremonies to Roman orgies.
-And the grape varieties we like tend to have auspicious and lengthy pasts: for instance, Chardonnay grapes from the Champagne region have been made into white wine since the Middle Ages.
+And the grape varieties we like tend to have auspicious and lengthy pasts: For instance, chardonnay grapes from the Champagne region have been made into white wine since the Middle Ages.

 But until now, nobody knew just how ancient the wines we've been drinking are.
-According to a new study in Nature Plants published Monday, many of the most popular wine varieties sold today are extremely genetically similar to the wines that Ancient Romans drank — and may have existed for thousands of years longer.
+According to a new study in Nature Plants published Monday, many of the most popular wine varieties sold today are extremely genetically similar to the wines that ancient Romans drank — and may have existed for thousands of years longer.

-To determine the genetic lineages of the wines they studied, researchers collected 28 grape seeds from nine ancient sites in France, some sites dating back 2,500 years.
-They then analyzed the grapes' genes and compared them to modern varietals — something that hasn't been done before, and required a monumental cross-disciplinary effort by ancient DNA researchers, archaeologists and modern grape geneticists.
+To determine the genetic lineages of the wines they studied, researchers collected 28 grape seeds from nine ancient sites in France, with some sites dating back 2,500 years.
+They then analyzed the grapes' genes and compared them with modern varietals — something that hadn't been done before and required a monumental cross-disciplinary effort by ancient-DNA researchers, archaeologists and modern-grape geneticists.

-Of the 28 ancient seeds the researchers tested, all were genetically related to grapes grown today.
+Of the 28 ancient seeds that the researchers tested, all were genetically related to grapes grown today.
 Sixteen of the 28 were within one or two generations of modern varieties.
-And in at least once case, the researchers found that consumers are drinking wine from the same grapes as Medieval Frenchmen from 900 years ago: the rare savagnin blanc (not to be confused with sauvignon), a light, floral white varietal with rigorous growing standards and a small range of cultivation in eastern France.
+And in at least one case, the researchers found that consumers are drinking wine from the same grapes as medieval Frenchmen 900 years ago: the rare savagnin blanc (not to be confused with sauvignon), a light, floral white varietal with rigorous growing standards and a small range of cultivation in eastern France.

 In other cases, we are drinking almost the exact same wine as Roman emperors—our pinot noir and syrah grapes are "siblings" of the Roman varieties.